albamvv/LangGraph-and-Ollama/04.Text to MySQL Query Chatbot/README.md

 ## LangGraph AGENTS: Automating query execution with AI

-**- Agents can:**
+- **Agents can:**
-- - Query the database multiple times to refine their answer.
+  - Query the database multiple times to refine their answer.
-- - Recover from errors by detecting failed queries and regenerating them.
+  - Recover from errors by detecting failed queries and regenerating them.
-- - Answer questions based on both schema structure and database content.
+  - Answer questions based on both schema structure and database content.

 **- Flow**
 ![Alt text](assets/esquema1.JPG)